aaronserlinggoldberg/policies/source/sections/systems_access_policy.md

 ## Access Establishment and Modification

-* Requests for access to Provata Health Platform systems and applications is made formally to the VP of Engineering, Privacy Officer, or Security Officer.
+* Requests for access to Provata Health Platform systems and applications is made formally to the CEO, Privacy Officer, or Security Officer.
 * Access is not granted until receipt, review, and approval by the Provata Health Security Officer;
 * The request for access is retained for future reference.
-* All access to Provata Health systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commensurate with job functions.
+* All access to Provata Health systems and services are reviewed and updated on an annual basis to assure proper authorizations are in place commensurate with job functions.
 The form used to conduct account review is [here](https://docs.google.com/a/provatahealth.com/forms/d/e/1FAIpQLSdk5a64EwfRQpuJm0koBb-PznGXIVYGkAK7nrACu7Cn1zRhCg/viewform).
 * Any Provata Health workforce member can request change of access using this [form](https://docs.google.com/a/provatahealth.com/forms/d/e/1FAIpQLSdlSCB73EYNDeDmOK7Id9r5JVrwCN13YqJcxASvIm08bq63UA/viewform).
 * Access to systems is controlled using centralized user management and authentication.
 All authentication requests utilize two factor authentication using mobile devices as the second factor.
 * Temporary accounts are not used unless absolutely necessary for business purposes.